Professional course Social Media and Web Science

 Teaching will focus on the assignment tasks and aim to equip students with the resources and tools needed to complete group and individual components.
 Along with practice of tools and techniques, in-class time will be allocated for idea generation, iteration and feedback on project work.

-Independent learning includes hours engaged with essential reading, data gathering and analysis, assignment preparation and completion etc. These sessions constitute an average time per level as indicated in the table below.
-Scheduled sessions may vary slightly depending on the module choices you make.
+Independent learning includes hours engaged with essential reading, data gathering and analysis, assignment preparation and completion etc.

 For more details, see our full glossary of assessment terms.